FrancescoMar04/ssh-bruteforce-detection-lab/README.md

 This project demonstrates a complete attack and defense cycle in a controlled environment.
 It highlights the importance of proper system configuration, monitoring, and hardening techniques to mitigate common threats such as brute-force attacks against SSH services.

 The lab provides practical experience in both offensive and defensive security, reinforcing core concepts relevant to system administration and cybersecurity roles.

-This is a summary of the SSH Brute Force Attack, Detection and Mitigation Lab project, to see the project itself you need to go to the "phases" folder.